polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     Set-ClusterQuorum -CloudWitness -AccountName $cwStorageAccountName -AccessKey $cwStorageAccountKey
     ```

-1. To verify the resulting configuration, Within the RDP session to i20-ascs-0.adatum.com, from the **Tools** menu in Server Manager, start **Failover Cluster Manager**.
+1. To verify the resulting configuration, Within the Remote Desktop session to i20-ascs-0.adatum.com, from the **Tools** menu in Server Manager, start **Failover Cluster Manager**.

 1. In the **Failover Cluster Manager** console, review the **az12003b-ascs-cl0** cluster configuration, including its nodes, as well as is witness and network settings.
 Notice that the cluster does not have any shared storage.